railsbridge-boston/docs-hardfork/sites/en/installfest/installfest.md

 the <a href="/downloads">Downloads page</a>.
 If you don't have them, you can get them from a TA with a USB drive.

-Choose the instructions below for your operating system.
-This will take you to a new page.
+Choose the instructions below for your operating system. _This will take you to a new page_.
 Use your browser's back button to return here.
 Most students will have one of the operating systems in this row.

 <table class="downloads-files">